valnoxy/t480-oc/README.md

 In version 1.2.0, support for macOS Ventura was added.
 To update your system to Ventura, the following steps must be performed:

-1. Replace your current OpenCore confifguration with `EFI - Ventura`.
+1. Replace your current OpenCore configuration with `EFI - Ventura`.
 See `♻️ Upgrade macOS / Switch EFI` for more infos.

 2. Enroll your device to the Developer Seed.
 Use `macOS Developer Beta Access Utility` from your Apple Developer Account or by typing the following command into the Terminal: `/System/Library/PrivateFrameworks/Seeding.framework/Versions/Current/Resources/seedutil enroll DeveloperSeed`